AudeAllen/Pands-Project/README.md

 Observations
 Iris-setosa is linearly separable from the other species when looking at the univariate analysis of petal length.
 There is a significant gap between the measurements for petal length for the iris-setosa and iris-versicolor and iris-virginica.
 The iris-Setosa species has the lowest measurements for petal measurement at 1.0 with iris-virginica having the max measurement for this variable at 6.9.
 There is some overlap between versicolor and virginica but iris–setosa is separated completely from the other two species.

+This histogram also displays the distribution of petal length values in the iris dataset.
+The plot indicates that the majority of iris flowers have a petal length between 1.0 and 1.8, with fewer flowers having shorter or longer petals.

 **Petal Width Histogram**